1041877801/DSP/README.md

 This is a PyTorch implementation of "Distributional Shortest-Path Graph Kernels" submitted to ICDM 2024.

 ## Requirements
-See `requriements.txt` for required Python libraries .
+See `requriements.txt` for required Python libraries.

-Test on a server with a dual-core Intel(R) Xeon(R) Gold 6226R CPU @ 2.90GHz, 256 GB, NVIDIA RTX 3090 GPU, 24GB and Ubuntu 18.04.6 LTS operating system.
+Test on a server with a dual-core Intel(R) Xeon(R) Gold 6226R CPU @ 2.90GHz, 256 GB, NVIDIA RTX 3090 GPU, 24GB, and Ubuntu 18.04.6 LTS operating system.

-## Train from Scatch
+## Train from Scratch

 ### Train Tokenizer
 Run the following command in the terminal to train a tokenizer:
 ```
 python tokenizer.py --dataset MUTAG --depth 7
 ```
-The depth 7 here corresponds to k=6 in the paper.

 ### Train Model